CybercellVIIT/RecruitmentCTF-24/stegno/Red Suit Secrets/README.md

 ## 💡 Hints (optional)
 Challenge is Realted to Deadpool
+Use the Windows-only tool for embedding files in audio.

 ## ✍️ Author
 **Manjiree Sanap | Mannn & Kanishk Kumar | k30**